project-oak/oak/docs/development.md

 machine.
 This means you might be missing other dependencies like the `protoc` protocol compiler.

+### Build Application

+The following command compiles the code for an example Oak Application from Rust to a WebAssembly module and then serializes it into a binary application configuration file to be loaded to the Oak Server.

+`./scripts/build_example hello_world`

+This binary application configuration file includes the compiled Wasm code for the Oak Application, embedded in a serialized protocol buffer that also includes the Application's configuration.

 ### Run Server

-The following command builds and runs an Oak Server instance.
+The following command builds and runs an Oak Server instance that is running a specific Oak Application.

-`./scripts/docker_run ./scripts/run_server`
+`./scripts/docker_run ./scripts/run_server_asylo --application="${PWD}/bazel-client-bin/examples/hello_world/config/config.bin"`

 ### Run Development Server